SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel self-supervised point cloud upsampling method to generate dense and uniform point set from sparse inputs without the supervision of ground-truth dense point clouds.
-Our coarse-to-fine reconstruction framework effectively facilitates the point upsampling by point feature extraction and point feature expansion.
-In addtion, our self-projection optimization successfully projects noisy points onto the underlying object surface itself, which greatly improves the quality of point cloud upsampling in an unsupervised manner.
-Our experimental results demonstrate that our method can achieves good performance on both synthetic and real-scanned datasets, even comparable results to the state-of-the-art supervised method. { }
+Our coarse-to-fine reconstruction framework effectively facilitates point cloud upsampling by point feature extraction and point feature expansion.
+In addition, our self-projection optimization successfully projects noisy points onto the underlying object surface itself, which greatly improves the quality of point cloud upsampling in an unsupervised manner.
+Our experimental results demonstrate that our method can achieve good performance on both synthetic and real-scanned datasets, even comparable results to the state-of-the-art supervised method.

+0pt plus -1fil \begin{IEEEbiography}[{ }]{Xinhai Liu} received the B.S. degree in computer science and technology from the Huazhong University of Science and Technology, China, in 2017.
+He is currently the PhD student with the School of Software, Tsinghua University.
+His research interests include deep learning, 3D shape analysis and pattern recognition. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xinchen Liu} received the B.S. degree in Software Engineering from Hefei University of Technology, China, in 2019.
+He is currently the master student with school of Software, Tsinghua University.
+His research interests include deep learning, point cloud completion and upsampling. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yu-Shen Liu} (M'18) received the B.S. degree in mathematics from Jilin University, China, in 2000, and the Ph.D. degree from the Department of Computer Science and Technology, Tsinghua University, Beijing, China, in 2006.
+From 2006 to 2009, he was a Post-Doctoral Researcher with Purdue University.
+He is currently an Associate Professor with the School of Software, Tsinghua University.
+His research interests include shape analysis, pattern recognition, machine learning, and semantic search. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zhizhong Han} received the Ph.D. degree from Northwestern Polytechnical University, China, 2017.
+He was a Post-Doctoral Researcher with the Department of Computer Science, at the University of Maryland, College Park, USA.
+Currently, he is an Assistant Professor of Computer Science at Wayne State University, USA.
+His research interests include 3D computer vision, digital geometry processing and artificial intelligence. \end{IEEEbiography}